ApolloFoundation/Apollo-desktop/README.md

 ### Run desctop wallet

-At the moment Apollo-desktop requires Apollo-blockchain package running on the local computer.
-We plan to change this in the nearest future and allow Apollo-desktop to work with remote Apollo nodes
+At the moment Apollo-desktop requires ___Apollo-blockchain package___ running on the local computer and ___Apollo-web-ui___ package is installed.
+We plan to change this in the nearest future and allow Apollo-desktop to work with trusted remote Apollo nodes.

-When Apollo blockchain node is up and running, you can start Apollo-desktop wallet by scripts in ApolloWallet/apollo-dekstop/bin directory
+When Apollo blockchain node is up and running, you can start Apollo-desktop wallet by scripts in ApolloWallet/apollo-dekstop/bin directory.

 ## GIT branches